Arc the Lad Collection: Exploration

 In Arc the Lad, the world is only explored in a limited capacity.
 The player selects an area on a world map and then proceeds through the events and battles present in that area.
 Sometimes after a battle is fought, the player can explore the area in a limited capacity.
 By contrast, Arc the Lad II has a fully explorable world.
 The world map is richly coloured and detailed, where characters can roam freely, instead of having a simple overhead view map.
 Cities and dungeons also allow the player to freely explore, though some battle maps are only for combat, and nothing else.
-Arc the Lad III expands even farther on this concept and every place in the game is explorable on foot and can be explored during normal gameplay.
+Arc the Lad III expands even further on this concept and every place in the game is explorable on foot and can be explored during normal gameplay.